Algebra. Earth science. English. U.S. History.

 If a syllabus is provided, this can act as a solid blueprint.
-Knowing what’s expected is hugely helpful for managing a student’s time.
+Having a strong idea of what to expect is helpful for managing a student’s time.
 Glasser adds, “You want to find a balance with your core academics and to make sure workload is manageable.”

 Focus on interests

 A big question guidance counselors ask when helping students with electives is, basically, “What are you into?”